felixthecat1970/github.io/_posts/2022-06-02-post-standard.md

 ```

-This codes enable best image mode support for PCSX2-QT emulator and PS2/PS3/PS4 Consoles, also you can test the correct pixel aspect ratios for "Integer Scaling" 2d (in pc emulation with integer scaling - screen offset settings) learn more about it: [HERE](https://tanalin.com/en/articles/integer-scaling/) **Pending more detailed tutorial.**
+This codes enable best image mode support for PCSX2-QT emulator and PS2/PS3/PS4 Consoles, also you can test the correct pixel aspect ratios for "Integer Scaling" 2d (in pc emulation use integer scaling - screen offset settings) learn more about it: [HERE](https://tanalin.com/en/articles/integer-scaling/)

 ## HOW TO USE:
 ### METHOD 1 - DOWNLOAD CODE FILES FOR PC EMULATOR "PCSX2-QT":
 [Click here and look for CODE > DOWNLOAD ZIP](https://github.com/felixthecat1970/gamepatches)
-open downloaded file navigate to Playstation 2 foler, copy files and folders from "Assault Suits Valken (Japan) (Europe)" to your default PCX2-QT emulator
+open downloaded file, navigate to Playstation 2 foler, copy files and folders from "Assault Suits Valken (Japan) (Europe)" to your default PCX2-QT emulator
 !!! this will overwrite any custom cheats/gameconfigs for the game in your PCSX2 folder. !!!
 also you can download .pnach files directly from PCSX2 forums post [HERE](https://forums.pcsx2.net/Thread-No-interlacing-codes?pid=627161#pid627161)